Sexually Transmitted Infections

 STIs are passed from one person to another through sexual activity including vaginal, oral, and anal sex.
 They can also be passed from one person to another through intimate physical contact, such as heavy petting, though this is not very common.

 STIs don’t always cause symptoms or may only cause mild symptoms, so it is possible to have an infection and not know it.
 That is why it is important to get tested often if you are sexually active.
-If you are diagnosed with an STI, know that all can be treated with medicine and some can be cured entirely.
+If you are diagnosed with an STI, know that most can be treated with medicine and some can be cured entirely.

 STIs are preventable.
 If you have sex, know how to protect yourself and your sexual partner from STIs.